Categories

 • Tamayo – Denver-based restaurateur Richard Sandoval’s modern Mexican concept.
 This lively restaurant, which opened up over 16 years ago, is a Larimer Square stalwart and delivers excellent and interesting spins on Mexican classics.
 A must-order is the Queso Fundido with the chorizo add-on.

-• Cooper Lounge – Perched above the Great Hall of Union Station, this is the perfect place for drinks before or after dinner.
+• Cooper Lounge – Perched above the Great Hall of Union Station, this glamorous bar is the perfect place for drinks before or after dinner.

 • Tavernetta – Well-executed Italian food from the Front Range-based Frasca Hospitality group.
-The restaurant received Bib Gourmand recognition from Michelin in 2023.
+The restaurant has received Bib Gourmand recognition from Michelin since 2023.
 I personally find sitting in the bar area a more inviting and fun experience than the regular dining room.

 • Poka Lola Social Club – Classy bar inside the Dairy Block/Maven Hotel.

-• BrutøByron Gomez now leads the kitchen of this restaurant, which earned a Michelin Star and Green Star in 2023 while under chef Michael Diaz de Leon.
-Diners experience a set menu inspired by Latin and global cuisine, with an emphasis on sustainable food practices.
+• BrutøByron Gomez now leads the kitchen of this restaurant, which first got its Michelin Star and Green Star in 2023 while under chef Michael Diaz de Leon and retained it in 2024.
+Diners experience a set menu with an emphasis on sustainable food practices.
 Only open for dinner service and reservations are a must.

 Day two: Discover Denver’s creative corners